Mekhlabhishek/Test1/book/chapter-13.md

 Webdriver does not handle browser on its own, it is Selenium which takes care of the browser operations.
 Webdriver just sends a request to selenium server and then selenium server performs operations on browser based on the request that it gets from the Webdriver.

 The very first request that Webdriver will send out to Selenium server is to get the session ID.
-As you can see in a response above, first Webdriver is requesting the session ID to the Selenium server.
+As we can see in a response above, first Webdriver is requesting the session ID to the Selenium server.
 The server then starts the browser and gives back the session ID in JSON response.
 This session ID will be used by Webdriver to make all future requests to the Selenium server.

 Next, as we are setting URL to the browser, Webdriver sends out a `post` request to the Selenium server with URL in `DATA` as follows